lemonsaurus/django-starter/README.md

 # Django-starter
 <img width="550" src="https://cdn.pixabay.com/photo/2020/11/28/12/25/bread-5784572_960_720.jpg" alt="Django starter, baby!">

 This project provides a useful starter dough that you can use to bake a delicious Django cake!
-It's extremely opinionated, just like Django, and is mostly just something I'll use for my own project -- Although, you're welcome to use it if you want!
+It's extremely opinionated, just like Django, and is mostly just something I'll use for my own projects -- Although, you're welcome to use it if you want!

 # What's included?